Darklabel91/API_Names/README.md

 ## API Endpoints
 The main endpoint for the API is ```http://localhost:8080/metaphone/:name```.
 You need to log in to get an access token before you can access any other endpoint.
-We use JWT to generate access tokens.

 The following table shows the available endpoints, their corresponding HTTP methods, and a brief description:
 | Req    | Endpoint                               | Description                         | Success           | Error                  |